BlackChesire/Realtime-chat-Nodejs/README.md

 #  ChatApp
-Realtime chat app with websockets using Node.js, Express and Socket.io with Vanilla JS on the frontend with a custom UI just for practice !
+Realtime chat app with websockets using Node.js, Express and Socket.io with Vanilla JS as frontend. just for practice and learning.
 ## How to run
 ```
 npm install